What are the requirements for a football scholarship in the USA?

 If players meet all the requirements, they can be included in the agency’s “players catalog”.
 “The coaches will find there all the information about the player’s height, weight, stature as well as highlighting and a video game,” explains Jan Driessen.

-On the other hand, coaches can then search for the right player, but they can also provide the agency with some kind of requirement profile, and the type of player they are looking for.
+On the other hand, coaches can then search for the right player, but they can also provide the agency with some kind of requirement profile for the type of player they are looking for.

 Then the agency can actively deal with the appropriate candidate in their baggage.
 In terms of length of stay in the United States, there are often two different types, according to Jan Driessen.